swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 * Alternatively, we can open the **Editor**, write our code and run it all at once.
 The upside of this is that
 we can save our code and run it again in the same way at a later stage.
+* The **Workspace** contains all the variables which we have loaded into memory.
+* The **Current Folder** window shows files in the current directory, and we can change the current folder using this window.
 * **Search Documentation** on the top right of your screen lets you search for functions.
 Suggestions for functions that would do what you want to do will pop up.
 Clicking on them will open the documentation.